Lilias Fraser: 1970s – 1980s

 In the early 1970s Fraser continued to make sponsored documentaries through Fraser-Castle Productions and also directed children’s television for the ABC.
 However, in 1975 the Fraser-Castle partnership – both personal and business – was dissolved and Fraser formed her own company Fraser Films.
 Although she had been offered steady directing work at the ABC, the hours would have conflicted with the demands of being a single mother and Fraser continued making sponsored films through her own company which offered greater flexibility.
 In 1975, she also returned to Film Australia to make two educational documentaries.

 In 1979, in the aftermath of the break-up of her marriage and business, there were debts to pay ‘all over town” and at the same time Fraser’s work began decreasing.
 It was then that she saw an advertisement for a job in distribution for the Sydney Filmmakers Co-operative and became the Co-op’s Community Film Worker.
 For five months she traveled through New South Wales, meeting people from government departments, trade unions, women’s groups, youth groups, migrant groups and, indeed, community organisations of all kinds.
 She later said that this, as she was nearing fifty, was the beginning of her political education.
-Indeed, it was quite a transformation -- from the conventional society belle (and her gowns) as described in 1950 by The Brisbane-Courier Mail to the activist educator appearing thirty years later in the pages of the Sydney Filmmakers Cooperative’s newspaper, Filmnews.
+It was a significant transformation - from the conventional society belle (and her gowns) as described in 1950 by The Brisbane-Courier Mail to the activist educator appearing thirty years later in the pages of the Sydney Filmmakers Cooperative’s newspaper, Filmnews.
 The Co-op offered her not only politically stimulating activities but also friendship with the next generation of independent filmmakers.
 Fraser started hiring young cinematographers on her documentaries, most notably future Oscar-winner Andrew Lesnie.

 During the 1980s, Fraser continued making sponsored films but also took on short contracts in training and distribution.
 Significantly, Fraser worked at the Australian Film Television & Radio School as Coordinator of their Industry Training Scheme for Women with the aim of enabling assistants in camera, sound, directing and producing roles to move into higher positions.